Inflammatory Bowel Disease

 of the treat-to-target paradigm

-In Crohn’s disease (CD) patient management, endoscopic healing is known to be an objective measure of therapeutic response.3 This is likely due to the fact that, in multiple clinical trials, endoscopic healing is a therapeutic goal that has been associated with improved long-term outcomes in CD patients3-6.
+In IBD patient management, endoscopic healing is known to be an objective measure of therapeutic response.4 In multiple clinical trials, endoscopic healing is a therapeutic goal associated with improved long-term outcomes4-7.

-However, current assessment methods can make it challenging to:
+However, current assessment methods of disease activity can make it challenging to:

-• Noninvasively evaluate the endoscopic disease activity of your adult CD patients7,8
+• Noninvasively evaluate the endoscopic disease activity 2,8,9

-• Assess active disease in difficult-to-reach locations, including the ileum3,6,8
+• Assess active disease in difficult-to-reach locations, including the ileum4,7,9

-Measure and monitor the endoscopic disease activity of your adult CD patients with 1 simple serum test
+Measure and monitor the endoscopic disease activity with one simple serum test

 The Monitr Crohn’s Disease Test is a laboratory-developed test that provides critical information to aid in: